The Passover Service in the Church of God

 Please Provide or bring for Passover Service: Matzos, Kedeem Passover Wine or Grape juice, Towels and a basin.

-First “Preparation Day” 13th of Nisan sunset the day before Passover.
+First “Preparation Day” 13th of Nisan sunset to 14th of Nisan sunset the day before Passover.
+The day when leaven is cleaned out of the homes and the Passover Meal prepared.

 1. Welcome to Passover.